 As you probably will have guessed, different types, with different causes, need different courses of action.
 What you might not have guessed is that therapeutic foods can help in the treatment of all of them.

-Firstly, your vet will need to get to the bottom of what type of stone crystal you are dealing with and whether there are underlying issues.
-They will need a fresh urine sample and will almost certainly want to do blood tests and possibly imaging to make sure there are no stones.
+Firstly, your vet will need to get to the bottom of what type of crystal or stone you are dealing with and whether there are underlying issues.
+They will need a fresh urine sample and will almost certainly want to do blood tests and possibly even an x-ray or ultrasound imaging to check for crystals or stones.
+X-rays can be used to help identify the stone type, so testing is an important step in identifying the type of stone and then the best course of action.

 Your vet will almost certainly advise a therapeutic food.
-In the case of all of the above, except calcium oxalate stones, these foods can dissolve crystals and stones if used correctly alongside other treatments.
-Calcium oxalate stones will need to be removed surgically, where possible, and then a food can be used to prevent recurrence.
+In the case of all of the above, except calcium oxalate stones, these foods can dissolve crystals and stones if used correctly alongside other treatments - this means that, fortunately, in many stone types surgery is not required for treatment.
+Calcium oxalate stones however will need to be removed surgically, where possible, and then a food can be used to prevent recurrence.
 These foods have many benefits such as altered mineral content, targeted pH levels for the urine, omega3 oils from fish oil to fight inflammation, and some also have natural additives to help reduce stress.

 Water intake is also hugely important.
 Remember the cup of tea we mentioned at the beginning?
 Good water intake keeps the urine throughput high and means that minerals are flushed through before they can start to form crystals and stones.
 Talk to your vet about the best ways to increase water intake.
 This could be with wet food, soaking kibbles or using things like water fountains.